adamantine-sim/adamantine/joss/paper.md

 parameter planning and adjustment in AM.
 During the planning phase, its capabilities can be leveraged to predict the thermomechanical state and optimize process parameters for the desired outcome.
-For adaptive control, `adamantine` utilizes data from infrared (IR) cameras and thermocouples.
+For adaptive control, `adamantine` utilizes data from IR cameras and thermocouples.
 This data is integrated using the Ensemble Kalman Filter (EnKF) method, allowing the simulation to constantly adapt and reflect the actual build process.